 Tom Hessen, CEO of 9Lenses, discusses how sales and marketing leaders can leverage interactive assessments to qualify leads more efficiently.
-We covered these topics in two webinars with 9Lenses that you can view here and here.

 Please note, no turtles were harmed in the making of this blog 😉